belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

   - key: key_123
   - revision: main
 - From here, kustomize could use these values to be set on all resources create by the cluster-wide ArgoCD for this capability for this Paas

+### Notes on templating

+- Template takes precendence over default.
+With custom fields with a configured template defaults have no effect.
+  Same goes for validation and required.
+They jave no effect on templated custom fields.
+- Paas takes precedence over templates.
+When a custom field is configured in the paas, the value can be overruled in the Paas.
+  Validation and 'being required' do take effect for these fields.
+  **note**: mixing default and required with templates is not advisable.
+- Templates return a string, which if it can be parsed as yaml into a map or list, will create a multivalue, where the custom field name is suffixed with either the map keys, or list indexes.

+### Examples of templating

+You can now generate a argocd policy by ranging over the groups in the paas:

+!!! example

+    ```yml
+    apiVersion: cpet.belastingdienst.nl/v1alpha1
+    kind: PaasConfig
+    metadata:
+      name: opr-paas-config
+    spec:
+      clusterwide_argocd_namespace: paas-capabilities-argocd
+      capabilities:
+        mycap:
+          ApplicationSet: mycap-as
+          custom_fields:
+            argocd-policies:
+              template: |
+                g, system:cluster-admins, role:admin{{ range $groupName, $group := .Paas.Spec.Groups }}
+                g, {{ $groupName }}, role:admin{{end}}
+            my-custom-revision:
+              validation: '^(main|develop|feature-.*)$'
+              default: main
+          quotas:
+            defaults:
+              limits.cpu: "8"
+    ```

+!!!
+Note
+    In the above example, you see the first line and the range on line 1, and the templated lines and end block on line 2.
+    This causes that for every line a \n and after that a new row is inserted.
+    This in turn leaves out the ending \n, which is unwanted.

+    So, if you happen to see a |+ and extra \n in the resulting appset list generator value, this can be fixed by changing they way all is joined / seperated on lines in the template.

+You can reference values from the PaasConfig as well by referencing `.Config`:

+!!! example

+    ```yml
+    apiVersion: cpet.belastingdienst.nl/v1alpha1
+    kind: PaasConfig
+    metadata:
+      name: opr-paas-config
+    spec:
+      clusterwide_argocd_namespace: paas-capabilities-argocd
+      capabilities:
+        mycap:
+          ApplicationSet: mycap-as
+          custom_fields:
+            debug:
+              template: |
+                {{ .Config.Spec.Debug }}
+            my-custom-revision:
+              validation: '^(main|develop|feature-.*)$'
+              default: main
+          quotas:
+            defaults:
+              limits.cpu: "8"
+    ```

+You can return a map and create multiple keys (string suffix).

+This would create 2 keys:

+!!! example

+    ```yml
+    apiVersion: cpet.belastingdienst.nl/v1alpha1
+    kind: PaasConfig
+    metadata:
+      name: opr-paas-config
+    spec:
+      clusterwide_argocd_namespace: paas-capabilities-argocd
+      capabilities:
+        mycap:
+          ApplicationSet: mycap-as
+          custom_fields:
+            "paas_config":
+              template: |
+                debug: {{ .Config.Spec.Debug }}
+                argo: {{ .Config.Spec.ArgoEnabled }}
+            my-custom-revision:
+              validation: '^(main|develop|feature-.*)$'
+              default: main
+          quotas:
+            defaults:
+              limits.cpu: "8"
+    ```

+Which results in the following applicationSet entries:

+!!! example

+    ```yml
+    apiVersion: argoproj.io/v1alpha1
+    kind: ApplicationSet
+    metadata:
+      name: mycap-as
+      namespace: paas-capabilities-argocd
+    spec:
+      generators:
+        - list:
+            elements:
+              - paas_config_debug: true
+                paas_config_argo: false
+      ...
+    ```

+You can also specify a list in the .Template spec and create multiple keys (number suffix).

+This would create 3 keys:

+!!! example

+    ```yml
+    apiVersion: cpet.belastingdienst.nl/v1alpha1
+    kind: PaasConfig
+    metadata:
+      name: opr-paas-config
+    spec:
+      clusterwide_argocd_namespace: paas-capabilities-argocd
+      capabilities:
+        mycap:
+          ApplicationSet: mycap-as
+          custom_fields:
+            "paas_config":
+              template: |
+                - {{ .Config.Spec.Debug }}
+                - {{ .Config.Spec.ArgoEnabled }}
+                - custom fields with templating is cool
+            my-custom-revision:
+              validation: '^(main|develop|feature-.*)$'
+              default: main
+          quotas:
+            defaults:
+              limits.cpu: "8"
+    ```

+Like so:

+!!! example

+    ```yml
+    apiVersion: argoproj.io/v1alpha1
+    kind: ApplicationSet
+    metadata:
+      name: mycap-as
+      namespace: paas-capabilities-argocd
+    spec:
+      generators:
+        - list:
+            elements:
+              - paas_config_0: true
+                paas_config_1: false
+                paas_config_2: custom fields with templating is cool
+      ...
+    ```

 ### More info